Clipteam/clipcc-gui/README.md

 # clipcc-gui
 </div>

-#### Clipcc is a powerful scratch-project editor based on scratch-gui which was created by MIT.
+#### Clipcc is a powerful scratch-project editor based on clipcc-gui which was created by MIT.
 And it migrates a lot of function from clipcc 1.x.

 ## Links
 ### [clipcc-l10n](https://github.com/Clipteam/clipcc-l10n)